-Remediation will occur if a student is not meeting criteria to maintain Good Standing and/or Satisfactory Academic Progress.
+Remediation will occur if a student is not meeting criteria to maintain good standing and/or Satisfactory Academic Progress.
 When remediation is needed, students will be notified of their performance deficiencies by the appropriate member of the leadership team and the need for a remediation plan.
 A remediation plan will be drafted and student input on the plan will be solicited.
-The finalized plan will be signed by the appropriate leadership team member or course instructor, if applicable.
+The finalized plan will be signed by the appropriate leadership team member and course instructor or clinical supervisor, if applicable.
 The final remediation plan shall include:

-- Performance deficiency(s), including mapping to Practice-Based Competencies - Course of action to remediate deficiency. - Timeline for remediation - Consequences of failing to resolve the deficiency(s) - Signatures of appropriate faculty and student
+- Performance deficiency(s), including mapping to Practice-Based Competencies - Course of action to remediate deficiency - Timeline for remediation - Expectations at the end of the timeline - Consequences of failing to resolve the deficiency(s) - Signatures of appropriate faculty and student

-A copy of the plan will be given to the student, leadership team member or course instructor and placed in the student's Program file.
+A signed copy of the plan will be provided to the student, leadership team member, course instructor or clinical supervisor and placed in the student's Program file.